vikasnair/behind_thoughts/README.md

 ## Overview

-A platform for aggregating the thoughts behind thought required to beat creative blocks. **Behind Thoughts** is an online, crowd-sourced set of strategies promote creativity.
+**Behind Thoughts** is a platform for aggregating the thoughts behind thought required to beat creative blocks.
 Dedicated to the 'Oblique Strategies' card-deck by Brian Eno and Peter Schmidt.

 On Behind Thoughts, all users can view randomized or sorted strategies.
 Registered users can additionally submit and vote on strategies.